 For me, there were only a few small downsides.
 Obviously, it’s a pricier service compared to some other pre-packaged meals and/or cooking on your own.
 It’s also an ongoing subscription model versus being able to order as-needed – though that’s really easy to get around by just skipping any weeks you don’t need.

 But the pluses make up for any of these downsides.
 The prep/cooking time is so minimal that it makes it super quick to get a meal on your plate.
 The quality of the food was fantastic, with bold flavors and the right textures.
 And almost all the meals available through Real Eats clock in at under 600 calories – most around 300-500 – making them ideal for those looking for nutritious yet filling single-serve meals.

-If you decide to try it out, there’s a coupon code right now that might be helpful.
-Use code GETREAL30 to save 30%!
+If you decide to try it out, I’ve got a special coupon code right now that might be helpful.
+Use code REAL60 to score $15 off 4 boxes!